calum-hughes/calum-hughes.github.io/_pages/cv.md

     {% include archive-single-cv.html%}
   {% endfor %}</ul>

-  I also made the Tikz Diagrams for the MATH 34011 lecture notes (Complex Analysis and Complex Analysis with applications).[See them here](https://calum-hughes.github.io/portfolio/ComplexAnalysisDiagrams.pdf)
+  I also made the Tikz Diagrams for the MATH 34011 lecture notes (Complex Analysis and Complex Analysis with applications).
+[See them here](https://calum-hughes.github.io/portfolio/ComplexAnalysisDiagrams.pdf)